khulnasoft/tracker/docs/docs/advanced/dropping-capabilities.md

 > It might be a result of seccomp filter for example, restricting syscalls
 > access.

-Failure in capabilities dropping will result tracee's exit with a matching error, to **guarantee that tracee isn't running with excess capabilities without the user agreement**.
+Failure in capabilities dropping will result tracker's exit with a matching error, to **guarantee that tracker isn't running with excess capabilities without the user agreement**.

-To **allow tracee to run with high capabilities**, and prevent those errors, the `--capabilities bypass=true` flag can be used.
+To **allow tracker to run with high capabilities**, and prevent those errors, the `--capabilities bypass=true` flag can be used.
 For the docker container users, the environment variable `CAPABILITIES_BYPASS=0|1` will have the same effect.

 !!!
 Note
-    Bypassing the capabilities drop will run **tracee** with all capabilities set as Effective and it is only recommended if you know what you are doing.
+    Bypassing the capabilities drop will run **tracker** with all capabilities set as Effective and it is only recommended if you know what you are doing.

 ## Capabilities Errors (Missing or Too Permissive)

-During development, tracee might have bugs related to capabilities dropping
+During development, tracker might have bugs related to capabilities dropping
 feature: one event might not have its needed capabilities set as a dependency, for example, and you might still want to use that event.